 “While there have been recent talks of a ‘crash’ in the media, there is certainly no need to panic – property is a long-term investment and prices have always risen after short-term falls.

 “However, housing supply still remains a pertinent issue, and something that the new Government needs to set out a clear plan to address.
-Housebuilding is still well below the set figure of 300,000 a year that is needed to meet demand.
+Housebuilding is still well below is needed to meet demand.

 “The government made it very clear that it had no intention of prolonging the Help to Buy scheme, which closes to new applicants at the end of this month, but the alternative schemes which have been developing to replace it cannot match the volume of demand.